 19. Actual net GHG removals by sinks consider only the changes in carbon pools for the project scenario (see paragraph 8 above).
-The stocks of carbon for the project scenario at the starting date of the project activity (t=0) shall be the same as for the projection of the baseline net GHG removals by sinks at t=0.
-For all other years, the carbon stocks within the project boundary at time $t(N_0)$ shall be calculated as follows:
+The stocks of carbon for the project scenario at the starting date of the project activity4 (t=0) shall be the same as for the projection of the baseline net GHG removals by sinks as the baseline stocks of carbon at the starting date of the project (t=0).
+Therefore: